 - Primary and secondary school curricula on how natural aquatic and land environments function; and how human beings can manage behavior and ecosystems to live sustainably and improve their communities for future generations. - Initiatives by MSU Extension, conservation districts, recycling centers and other stakeholders to develop resources to better inform communities on environmental topics.

 AIR POLLUTION

-- That point-source polluters are the parties responsible for their practices. - That state law, policies and federal regulatory authorities must strive to prevent all jurisdictions from being subject to federal corrective actions or penalties for non-locally generated air pollution.
+- Holding point-source polluters responsible for their practices. - State laws, policies and federal regulatory authorities subjecting all jurisdictions to federal corrective actions or penalties for non-locally generated air pollution.

 LAND USE/PLANNING